Table of Contents

 conf/keycloak.conf

-for Keycloak legacy.
-This will copy the database url and credentials required to connect to your current database.
+for Keycloak.
+This will copy the database url and credentials required to connect to your current database. - If you customized the

 - Stop the current Keycloak instance and make sure there is no Keycloak process running on the server: